 You had minimally invasive prostate resection surgery to remove part of your prostate gland because it was enlarged.
-Your procedure was done in your doctor's office or at an outpatient surgery clinic.
+Your procedure was done in your health care provider's office or at an outpatient surgery clinic.
 You may have stayed in the hospital for a night.

 You can do most of your normal activities within a few weeks.
 You may go home with a urine catheter.
 Your urine may be bloody at first, but this will go away.
 You may have bladder pain or spasms for the first 1 to 2 weeks.

 Drink plenty of water to help flush fluids through your bladder (8 to 10 glasses a day).
 Avoid coffee, soft drinks, and alcohol.
 They can irritate your bladder and urethra, the tube that brings urine from your bladder out of your body.

 Eat a normal, healthy diet with plenty of fiber.
 You may get constipation from pain medications and being less active.
 You can use a stool softener or fiber supplement to help prevent this problem.

 Take your medicines as you have been told.
 You may need to take antibiotics to help prevent infection.
 Check with your provider before taking aspirin or other over-the-counter pain relievers such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).

 You may take showers.
 But avoid baths if you have a catheter.
 You can take baths once your catheter is removed.

 You will need to make sure your catheter is working properly.
 You will also need to know how to clean the tube and the area where it attaches to your body.
 This can prevent infection or skin irritation.

 - You may have some urine leakage (incontinence).
 This should get better over time.
 You should have close-to-normal bladder control within 3 to 6 months.

 - You will learn exercises that strengthen the muscles in your pelvis.
 These are called Kegel exercises.
 You can do these exercises any time you are sitting or lying down.